szymooneq/Tastebite-Recipes-App/README.md

 ![tutorial thumbnail](./src/assets/_thumbnail.jpg)

-Application with the ability to add and manage recipes.
+React app with the ability to create accounts and manage custom recipes (CRUD).
+Auth and database from Google Firebase.
+Data fetching, form validation, and sanitization.

 https://tastebite-app-sd.vercel.app